infiniteflight/infiniteflight-docs/get-help/technical-support/subscription.md

+# This is where you'll find information and frequently asked questions related to our PRO subscription.
+If you can't find the answer to your question, please contact our support team at support@infiniteflight.com

-# How much is a PRO subscription and what is included?
+## How much is a PRO subscription and what is included?
 - 1 Month - $9.99

 - 6 Months - $49.99